Moxx-Company/Validator-Pro/replit.md

 - **ADMIN BROADCAST SYSTEM (Latest)**: Added comprehensive admin functionality with broadcast messaging system - admin can send announcements to all bot users, view user statistics, database stats, and system status using admin chat ID authentication
 - **MENU BUTTON COMMANDS (Latest)**: Added /start and /admin commands to Telegram's MenuButtonCommands for easy access - users can now tap the menu button to see available commands directly in their chat interface
 - **ONBOARDING SIMPLIFIED (Latest)**: Removed "Learn More" button from onboarding process - users now see only "Get Started" for cleaner, more direct user experience
+- **REBRANDING TO VALIDATOR PRO (Latest)**: Updated all references from "Email Validator Pro" to "Validator Pro" to better reflect the dual email and phone validation capabilities

 ## User Preferences